jlanguell/jlanguell.github.io/_posts/2022-04-19-hackthebox-ransom.md

 Start by connecting to the VPN server and fire up the box.
 After a couple minutes, we can ping it to make sure its online and then proceed with our simple network scans:

-> Note: I checked for ports 80 and 443 first by punching **10.10.11.153:80** and **10.10.11.152:443** into my web browser.
-Since port 80, HTTP pulled up a website, I know to start scans to enumerate this service.
+> Note: I checked for ports 80 and 443 first by punching **10.10.11.153:80** and **10.10.11.153:443** into my web browser.
+Since port 80, HTTP pulled up a website, I know to start scans such as nikto and dirb to enumerate this service.

 ```bash
 $ sudo nmap -sS -A -sV -T4 -p- 10.10.11.153 | tee nmap_full.txt